Thursday, October 17, 2024

 Welch, Edward T. Caring for One Another: 8 Ways to Cultivate Meaningful Relationships.
 Wheaton: Crossway, 2018.

 The world wants to be cared for.
 The most popular TV shows that have grabbed hearts and drawn people in have been about people living in community well.
 The reason those shows get many seasons and high ratings is because they provide a vicarious experience of what we’re all longing for: community.
 The world is longing for community.
 By God’s common grace many people get tastes of community.
 There is no experience like the community that comes together when a marching band spends all season preparing a show, or the cast and crew of a musical finally start their run, or when a sports team practices, wins and loses together.
-But the church is the community that God means to be a unique witness the community humanity is made for.
+But the church is the community that God means to be a unique witness of what humanity is made for.

 Jesus said, “By this all people will know that you are my disciples, if you have love for one another.”
 (John 13:35) Jesus is speaking about how Christians are meant to create a new community that loves one another better than any other community ever has or ever will.
-Christians are meant to create a community that is a witness to Jesus’ work in them and in-between them.
+Christians are meant to create a community that is a witness to Jesus’ work in them and between them.
 Christians are meant to live in the fullness of humanity that is only possible in a community—a caring community.
 How we Christians care for one another is supposed to be something special, something that stands out, something that makes other-than-Christians looking in from the outside say, “What makes them that way?
 What is going on with them?
 They seem different, and I wish I could be a part of that!”

 At the heart of community are people who actively care for one another well.
 If we’re not caring for one another, actually providing care—whether that means emotional support, spiritual advice, or physical provision—we haven’t entered into community yet.
 Until someone in a group has struggled with something and received care, I don’t know that community has yet been created.